What is Hepatitis A?

 Hepatitis A is one of five human hepatitis viruses that primarily infect the human liver and cause human illness.
 (There are many other viruses that can inflame the liver which infect us more generally.)
-The other known human hepatitis viruses are hepatitis B, C, D, and E. Hepatitis A is relatively unusual in nations with developed sanitation systems such as the United States.
-Nevertheless, it continues to occur here.
+The other known human hepatitis viruses are hepatitis B, C, D, and E. Hepatitis A is relatively unusual in nations with

 2/22/2005